replete/biscuitman/README.md

 		// more: '(Show more)', // Show more button text
 		// noCookies: 'No cookies to display', // Displayed in expanded sections within modal
 		// acceptNonEU: false, // When enabled biscuitman checks browser locale timezone to see if it matches EU, if not it will auto consent
-		//dialogPolyfillUrl: '//cdnjs.cloudflare.com/ajax/libs/dialog-polyfill/0.5.6/dialog-polyfill.min.js' // extends browser support, overridable if you want to self-host.
-Grab the .css too, and host in the same place.

 		message: 'By clicking "Accept All", you agree to the use of cookies for improving browsing, providing personalized ads or content, and analyzing traffic. {link}',
 		// {link} inside any configuration string will be replaced with an <a> link